XRPLF/rippled/src/ripple/app/paths/README.md

  * When searching, limit our search to the rippled cache.
 2. Six degrees of separation.
  * If sending value through individual's account, expect no path to have more than six hops.
- * According to [Facebook studies](https://www.facebook.com/notes/facebook-data-team/anatomy-of-facebook/10150388519243859) as of late 2011, it's users are separated by fewer than five steps.
+ * According to [Facebook studies](https://www.facebook.com/notes/facebook-data-team/anatomy-of-facebook/10150388519243859) as of late 2011, its users are separated by fewer than five steps.
  * By using XRP for bridging the most complicated path expected is usually:
  * source -> gateway -> XRP -> gateway -> destination
 3. Pareto principle.